 ~ Cowgirl Camryn books – if you want to add some diversity to your program’s waiting room reading shelf.

 ~ There is a whole world of urban horse riding tradition that is working to keep horses in the city and bring kids to them.
-Check out the Concrete Cowboys Movie, the Fletcher Street Urban Riding Club, of Philadelphia, Horses in the Hood in Los Angeles, the Federation of Black Cowboys in Queens, and the Compton Cowboys book.
+Check out the Concrete Cowboys Movie, the Philadelphia Urban Riding Academy (PURA), Horses in the Hood in Los Angeles, the Federation of Black Cowboys in Queens, and the Compton Cowboys book.

 If you have any to add, please a link in the comments!